-A. Detailed MRL Definitions (Threads Matrix) B. Acronyms B-1 List of Figures Figure 3-1 Relationship of MRLs to System Milestones, TRLs, and Technical Reviews Figure 4-1 Sample Process Flow for Conducting an Assessment of Manufacturing Readiness4-1 List of Tables Table 4-1 Example of Added Detail Derived from Site Visits 4-10 Table A-1 Manufacturing Readiness Levels for the Technology and Industrial Base Thread Table A-2 Manufacturing Readiness Levels for the Design Thread A-3 Table A-3 Manufacturing Readiness Levels for the Cost and Funding Thread A-5 Table A-4 Manufacturing Readiness Levels for the Materials Thread A-8 Table A-5 Manufacturing Readiness Levels for the Process Capability and Control Thread Table A-6 Manufacturing Readiness Levels for the Quality Management Thread Table A-7 Manufacturing Readiness Levels for the Manufacturing Personnel Thread Table A-8 Manufacturing Readiness Levels for the Facilities Thread A-14 Table A-9 Manufacturing Readiness Levels for the Manufacturing Management Thread
+A. Detailed MRL Definitions (Threads Matrix) B. Acronyms B-1 LIST OF FIGURES Figure 3-1.
+Relationship of MRLs to System Milestones, TRLs, and Technical Reviews LIST OF TABLES Table 4-1 Example of Added Detail Derived from Site Visits4-10 Table A-1 Manufacturing Readiness Levels for the Technology and Industrial Base Thread Table A-2 Manufacturing Readiness Levels for the Design Thread A-3 Table A-3 Manufacturing Readiness Levels for the Cost and Funding Thread A-5 Table A-4 Manufacturing Readiness Levels for the Materials Thread A-8 Table A-5 Manufacturing Readiness Levels for the Process Capability and Control Thread A-10 Table A-6 Manufacturing Readiness Levels for the Quality Management Thread A-12 Table A-7 Manufacturing Readiness Levels for the Manufacturing Personnel Thread A-13 Table A-8 Manufacturing Readiness Levels for the Facilities Thread A-14 Table A-9 Manufacturing Readiness Levels for the Manufacturing Management Thread A-15